-Because fertility drugs seem to be a popular conception aid for couples who need help starting a family, we feel it’s important to talk more about this method.
+We feel it’s important to talk more about this method.
 What exactly are these fertility drugs, and what do they do?

-What Do Fertility Drugs Do?
+What do Fertility Drugs do?

 It is worth noting, however, that fertility drugs carry significant side effects.
-Some medications carry risk of Ovarian Hyperstimulation Syndrome, Ectopic Pregnancies, and even cancer in extreme cases.
+Some medications carry a risk of Ovarian Hyperstimulation Syndrome, Ectopic Pregnancies, and even cancer in extreme cases.
 One of the more common options, clomiphene citrate, can create bloating, nausea, dizziness, hot flashes, blurred vision, and headaches in women who take it.
 Fertility drugs can also increase the chances of a multiple pregnancy – meaning, she develops two or more fetuses.

-How Effective Are Fertility Drugs?
+How Effective are Fertility Drugs?

 A more recent study illustrated the results a bit better.
 Researchers who compared several different fertility drugs against one another in women aged 18-40 found that clomiphene citrate earned the best results, but still only achieved a live birth rate of 23%.
-And in an earlier study that incorporated the use of clomiphene into IUI treatments, experts only found an 11.5% pregnancy rate in women under 35.
+In an earlier study that incorporated the use of clomiphene into IUI treatments, experts only found an 11.5% pregnancy rate in women under 35.
 This percentage also went down as the ages of the women being studied increased.

 Instead of springing right for drug therapy or assisted reproductive treatments, start your journey to conception with the help of The Stork OTC.
-Without needing doctors’ appointments, prescriptions, or harsh drugs, the Stork OTC gives you the opportunity to take control of your fertility.
+Without needing appointments, prescriptions, or harsh drugs, the Stork OTC gives you the opportunity to take control of your fertility.